codybloemhard/linux-rice/README.md

 12. Should work now, ``xbps-install -S`` should work.
 13. If not, i also had to repeat some steps.
 If it prompts that it has this file in /usr/.... after step 10, just remove it with ``rm filename``. and repeat step 10.
 14. ``wpa_supplicant -B -i<interface_name> -c<path/to/configuration/file> -Dwext`` could also work at step 10.
-15. This was the hardest part of the whole install.
 ## Step 3 Install Rice:
 0. Assuming you have internet access now and you only have void installed: there is only a terminal.
 No windows etc.
 1. Login as a normal user.